d3/d3-interpolate/README.md

 <a name="interpolateArray" href="#interpolateArray">#</a> <b>interpolateArray</b>(<i>a</i>, <i>b</i>)

-Returns an array interpolator between the two arrays *a* and *b*.
+Returns an interpolator between the two arrays *a* and *b*.
 Internally, an array template is created that is the same length in *b*.
 For each element in *b*, if there exists a corresponding element in *a*, a generic interpolator is created for the two elements using [interpolate](#interpolate).
 If there is no such element, the static value from *b* is used in the template.
 Then, for the given parameter *t*, the template’s embedded interpolators are evaluated.
 The updated array template is then returned.

 For example, if *a* is the array `[0, 1]` and *b* is the array `[1, 10, 100]`, then the result of the interpolator for *t* = .5 is the array `[.5, 5.5, 100]`.